adamhartford/vscode-mvcnavigator/README.md

 2. Locate a `View()`, `PartialView()`, or `RedirectToAction()` call with names, e.g., `return View("MyView");`, `return PartialView("_MyPartial");`, or `return RedirectToAction("MyAction", "MyController");`
 3. The view name, action name, or controller name will be automatically underlined
 4. Ctrl+click on the name to navigate to the corresponding `.cshtml`/`.razor` file or action method
-5. Alternatively, use the command palette and search for "Navigate to View" when your cursor is on a line with a View(), PartialView(), or RedirectToAction() call
+5. Alternatively, use the command palette (Ctrl+Shift+P) and search for:
+   - "Navigate to View" when your cursor is on a line with a View() or PartialView() call
+   - "Navigate to Action Method" to navigate to a specific action
+   - "Navigate to Controller Class" to navigate to a controller file

 ### For Razor Views